Organic Hallucinosis is a must-listen for any metal fan. Hell, the whole band's disography counts.

 Demilich are legendary in the metal underground for a reason.
 Large numbers of bands have tried to emulate this group.
 All of them have failed.
 Here's a link to their stuff on YouTube, or you can just download their stuff from their site.
-If you're in need of a specific song recommendation, "The Putrefying Road in the Nineteenth Extremity" is probably their "catchiest" song.
+If you're in need of a specific song recommendation, "(Within) the Chamber of Whispering Eyes" (which is sometimes labelled as "The Putrefying Road in the Nineteenth Extremity") is probably their "catchiest" song.

 Czech act Lykathea Aflame have only released one album (the follow-up has been in Development Hell for at least ten years), but it's a doozy.
 A few choice cuts: On the Way Home, Sadness and Strength, and A Step Closer.
 They're unusual among death metal acts for using mostly major keys and featuring no guitar solos, but their material is still incredibly heavy, technical, and progressive.
 See also Appalling Spawn, to which Lykathea Aflame is a successor; unfortunately, Lykathea's amazing drummer Tomáš Corn was not in Appalling Spawn.